osandadeshan/healenium-demo/ReadMe.md

 - **id="cc-cvv"** to **id="card-cvv"**
 - **Continue to checkout** to **Checkout**

-Normally this would break the locators as they depend on exact matches.
-Using the self-healing driver, though, the test will pass as the locators will be healed at runtime.
+Normally, this would cause the locators to malfunction because they rely on exact matches.
+The test will pass because the self-healing driver is used, and it will heal the locators during runtime.

 ![image](https://user-images.githubusercontent.com/9147189/137924473-815e8470-bf57-4a8c-9d62-53fb6e62dad4.png)

-Red boxes indicate that the locator has been fixed, and as you can see, the action has been properly executed.
+The locator has been fixed, and the action has been appropriately done, as indicated by the red boxes.

-Suppose you want to further configure Healenium for matching score cap or recovery tries.
-In that case, you have to create a file called "***healenium.properties***" and put it in the test resources directory at "***src/test/resources***".
-This is the content of the file:
+Let's say you want to fine-tune Healenium to include a score cap or recovery tries.
+In such scenario, create a file called "***healenium.properties***" and place it in the test resources ("***src/test/resources***") directory.
+The following is the file's content:

 ```
 recovery-tries = 1